 Session structure in virtual IOP typically includes group therapy sessions that last about 90 minutes and individual counseling sessions that last about 50 minutes.
 These sessions are scheduled and occur through secure, HIPAA-compliant video conferencing platforms.

 Participants are expected to keep their camera on during sessions, actively participate in discussions or activities, and agree to confidentiality rules to protect everyone’s privacy.
-Group sessions often encourage peer interaction, allowing participants to support and hold each other accountable.
+Group sessions often encourage peer interaction, allowing participants to share experiences, support, and hold each other accountable.
 Virtual addiction therapy and online outpatient treatment make it possible to attend these sessions from any private space with internet access.

 Insurance verification and prior authorization processes often apply before starting treatment.
 Out-of-pocket costs may differ based on individual insurance plans, and some programs offer payment plans or sliding scale options.